CraftySalamander/RTS_Overlay/Readme.md

 ## Designing a build order

 When available, the easiest way to design a build order is through a dedicated website which can output the build orders in correct format (e.g. [buildorderguide.com](https://buildorderguide.com) for AoE2).
-On top of that, many existing build orders can be found on these websites.
+Many existing build orders can be found on these websites.

 Alternatively, you can write it in the build order design panel (text area on the top right of the web version or [Add build order button](docs/assets/common/action_button/feather.png) on the Python solution).
 A few helper buttons allow you to automatically get a basic template, format it, display it and select images by clicking on them.
 For some games, it is also possible to evaluate the time for each step (to be used with the timer feature).
 See the full instuctions on the corresponding panel.